nus-cs2113-AY2223S2/ip/docs/README.md

 ```

 ### 2. Event: `event`
-Adds an event task to the task list.<p>
+Adds an event task to the task list.<br/>
 Format: `event TASK_NAME /by BY_DATE`
 - `TASK_NAME` accepts a String of multiple words and is **compulsory**.
 - `/by` is **compulsory**.